Open-Network-Insight/oni-ingest/README.md

 **Cluster:**

-Running Master:

-Master needs to be run in the same server where the collector path is.
+**Running Master:** Master needs to be run in the same server where the collector path is.

     python master.py -t "data type (i.e. flow)" -w "number of workers"

-Running Workers

-Worker needs to be executed in a server where processing program is installed (i.e. nfdump), also the worker needs to be identified with a specific id, this id needs to start with 0.
+**Running Workers:** Worker needs to be executed in a server where processing program is installed (i.e. nfdump), also the worker needs to be identified with a specific id, this id needs to start with 0.

 example: